GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 }
 ```

-The error will say `attempt to overwrite primitive destination with primitive
-source`.

-In order for it to succeed, the field can be suffixed with the `!` operator:
+Now suffix the field with the `!` operator:

 ```
 X: String_X("Yep!")